TrevorMills/formidable-plus/readme.txt

 * Data From Entries - create select, checkbox or radio field based on values entered in another form, or from a WordPress taxonomy
 * Incrementer - a readonly incrementing number

+= I tried to upgrade and received a message The package could not be installed.
+PCLZIP_ERR_BAD_FORMAT (-10) : Unable to find End of Central Dir Record signature =
+It’s most likely that the Top Quark credentials are not entered properly on the Settings > Formidable Plus page.
+Go there, enter the credentials you received when you purchased the plugin, get the "Awesome!
+You're good to go!" message, and then visit your plugins page.
+Add `?forceCheck=true` to the end of the plugins.php url.
+Then, you should be able to run the update properly.

+= I see there's an update, but it says my subscription has run out.
+What's up? = It’s most likely that the Top Quark credentials are not entered properly on the Settings > Formidable Plus page.
+Go there, enter the credentials you received when you purchased the plugin, get the "Awesome!
+You're good to go!" message, and then visit your plugins page.
+Add `?forceCheck=true` to the end of the plugins.php url.
+Then, you should be able to run the update properly.

 = I'm a developer; is there a way for me to add my own field type? = Yes.
 See the controller files for Calculations, DataFromEntries, DatePicker and Incrementer in the `formidable-plus/classes/controllers/` directory for examples on how to do this.